DevelopRecord/DevelopRecord/README.md

 Sometimes I'm developing websites using html, css, JavaScript. but recently iOS development is better.

-• 🌱 I’m currently learning Swift, SwiftUI etc... \n
+• 🌱 I’m currently learning Swift, SwiftUI etc...<br/>
-• 📄 My record of development is https://ondevelop.tistory.com \n
+• 📄 My record of development is https://ondevelop.tistory.com <br/>
-• 💬 Ask me about jhlee@gmail.com \n
+• 💬 Ask me about jhlee@gmail.com <br/>

 <!--
 **DevelopRecord/DevelopRecord** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.